woocommerce/woocommerce/plugins/woocommerce-blocks/assets/js/data/schema/README.md

 ### `receiveRoutes( routes, namespace = '/wc/blocks' )`

-This returns an action object used to update the store with the provided list of model routes.
+This returns an action object used to update the store with the provided list of resource routes.

 | Argument    | Type   | Description                                                                                                                                         |
 | ----------- | ------ | --------------------------------------------------------------------------------------------------------------------------------------------------- |